openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

 Receiving a Certificate for a Program
 ==========================================

-You automatically receive a certificate for `XSeries`_ programs or `MicroMasters`_ programs after you earn verified certificates in all of the individual courses in the program.
+You automatically receive a certificate for programs (such as `MicroMasters`_, `Professional Certificate`_ or `XSeries`_) after you earn verified certificates in all of the individual courses in the program.
 Program certificates are available immediately after you receive the verified certificate for the final course in the program.

-The XSeries and MicroMasters program certificates that you have earned are visible on the **Programs** tab on your dashboard and on your **Profile** page.
+Program certificates that you have earned are visible on the **Programs** tab on your dashboard and on your **Profile** page.

 ************************************
 Downloading a Certificate (PDF only)